TheAsouka/SimpleEthereumSlot/README.md

 # How it works
 The principle of this slot is basic.
 It's a 3 lines 5 reels slot.
-If 3 or more symbols are adjacent on different reels and maximum one line away there is a connection.
+If 3 or more symbols are adjacent on different reels and maximum one line away from each other there is a connection.
 ![alt text](https://github.com/TheAsouka/SimpleEthereumSlot/blob/main/img/example.PNG "Spin example")
 Is this example 4 symbols are connected (blue line).
 Other symbols aren't connected because there are too far away from other symbols (red line).
 ![alt text](https://github.com/TheAsouka/SimpleEthereumSlot/blob/main/img/example2.jpg "Spin explanation")